14 Best and Worst Tokyo Places to Visit: Is Tokyo Worth Visiting?

 This was actually great fun

-I love how DisneySea has an actual harbor with a steamboat, you can see they had the budget to make it truly a place “where imagination and adventure set sail” (the official tagline).
+I loved how DisneySea has an actual harbor with a steamboat; you can see they had the budget to make it truly a place “where imagination and adventure set sail” (the official tagline).
 At USD 4 billion, DisneySea is the most expensive theme park ever built.

-As something that seems almost as an oversight, despite the sea in its name, there's ironically just one water ride at DisneySea.
+As something that seems almost like an oversight, despite the sea in its name, there's ironically just one water ride at DisneySea.

-My favorite parts of DisneySea were the Arabian Coast (I loved Aladin as a kid!) and Toy Story (I honestly didn’t know it was Disney).
+My favorite parts of DisneySea were the Arabian Coast (I loved Aladdin as a kid!) and Tower of Terror, as it is the biggest drop I experienced in any theme park.

 A tourist in Disney Sea Tokyo, Japan